-The interplay between victim and attacker is like a cat-and-mouse game in which both perpetually learn and adapt, leveraging knowledge and creativity of the other’s motives to develop new effective defensive postures and offensive tactics.
+The interplay between victim and attacker is like a cat-and-mouse game in which both perpetually learn and adapt, leveraging knowledge and creativity of the other’s motives to develop new effective phishing protection strategies and practices.
 Individuals and organizations can create a dynamic, intelligence-driven approach to cybersecurity by following the latest trends in the threat landscape.
 Here are this week’s phishing and data breach updates.

 The ‘0ktapus’ Threat Group Launches a Phishing Campaign Targeting 130 Firms

 Over 130 organizations were entangled in a sophisticated phishing campaign that spoofed multi-factor authentication systems.
 The phishing attacks that targeted Cloudflare and Twilio employees are related to a sophisticated campaign that compromised 9,931 accounts at over 130 enterprises.
 The campaigns targeted Okta, the identity and access management firm, getting the threat actors title ‘0ktapus.’

 The threat actors sent text messages to victims containing links to phishing sites that resembled the Okta authentication page.
 Their primary goal was to obtain the victims’ multi-factor authentication (MFA) codes and Okta identity credentials.
 114 US-based firms were impacted by the breach, with additional victims from 68 countries.
 The threat actors started targeting telecommunications companies and mobile operators earlier and might have collected the victim’s mobile numbers.

 Chinese Hackers Carry Out Cyber Espionage Attacks Using ScanBox Framework

 A Chinese nation-state group undertook a month-long cyber espionage campaign targeting several organizations with reconnaissance malware to gain sensitive information about the victims and meet its strategic goals.